Key Takeaways:

 The aircraft hangar size is one of the most critical design considerations.
 This factor can significantly influence the hangar's usability, versatility, and capacity for aircraft storage.

-Some aircraft hangars even need room for office space.
+Some aircraft hangars even need extra space for an office.

 Door Systems for Aircraft Hangars